Our Environmental Ambition

 Energy

 We install energy-efficient lighting in our car parks, for instance.
 We also configure our technical systems better: we base the heating and cooling of our offices on how they are used.
-Almost ninety percent of the energy we use is sustainably generated.
+94% of the energy we use is sustainably generated.
 In FY21, we have achieved our ambition of switching to 100% renewable electricity.
 We achieved this ambition in line with our RE100 agreement one year sooner.

 Playback of this video is not currently available